tgunr/mcp-client-for-ollama/README.md

 #### MCP Server Configuration:

 - `--mcp-server`: Path to one or more MCP server scripts (.py or .js).
 Can be specified multiple times.
+- `--mcp-server-url`: URL to one or more SSE or Streamable HTTP MCP servers.
+Can be specified multiple times.
 - `--servers-json`: Path to a JSON file with server configurations.
 - `--auto-discovery`: Auto-discover servers from Claude's default config file (default behavior if no other options provided).